jasonbhart/htpc-download-box/README.md

 You can also use a Raspberry Pi3B, although performance will be a downgrade since the OS is 32bit and it only has 1GB of RAM.
 I have included a version of the Docker Compose file for this platform as well.

-Your USB storage options may have additional power requirements then can be services by the default SBC power supply.
+Your USB storage options may have additional power requirements then can be services by the default SBC (Single-board computer) power supply.
 This will be especially true with mechanical hard drive units (vs SSD) without their own dedicated power supply.
 You may need to get a more powerful SBC power supply (3A-4A) or a powered USB hub to connect your storage devices.

 You may also have a desire to keep these drives in NTFS format to allow for connecting them directly to a Windows computer on occasion for direct access to downloaded media.
 While there are drivers for Linux (NTFS-3G) which will facilitate this, I have found them to be unreliable in cases where very large files are being manipulated (such as here).
 Additionally, if you start to have occasional power problems, caused by a power hungry drive, this driver doesn't handle failed writes very gracefully.
 I suggest formatting the drive with ext4 (the native Ubuntu file format) and then use Samba (over the network) to access the files from Windows.